 As the grades rise, some climbers swear by low volume, slipper-style shoes like the Five Ten Moccasym, especially for thin cracks.
 If you size them up from their normal sizing to allow your toes to lay flat, you can create an extremely narrow toe profile that will let you cram extra rubber into the slimmest openings.
 Our testers agree that the hard cracks of the future will likely be climbed in shoes that can squeeze into thinner (sub-0.75-inch) cracks, but argue over whether slipper designs can supply enough edging performance for all rock types.
 Difficult granite cracks, for example, often involve bouldery cruxes where shoes also need to be able to utilize micro edges and face holds.
 The La Sportiva Katana is perfectly equipped for this kind of test piece.
 The Katana is more supportive than a soft slipper in cracks, while the lace closure locks your foot in place.

 The La Sportiva Skwama is another of our favorite crack climbing shoes because it's shaped perfectly for fitting in all sizes of cracks.
 The thin layer of rubber on the upper also offers a little extra grip and protection for sore feet, and the single velcro closure remains mostly out of the way while jamming your feet into cracks hand-sized and up.
-This shoe is ideal for Indian Creek or Zion, where the thin cracks on cutting-edge free climbs are often too small to accept higher volume shoes like the La Sportiva TC Pro.
+This shoe is ideal for Indian Creek or Zion, where the thin cracks on cutting-edge free climbs are often too small to accept higher-volume shoes like the La Sportiva TC Pro.

-A shoe's performance on steep terrain is influenced by many factors including the angle of the shoe's downturn, the design of the heel, and the volume of the toe box.
-Other factors like edging performance, sensitivity, and stiffness also play a role but we have tried to evaluate those criteria under other performance metrics.
+A shoe's performance on steep terrain is influenced by many factors, including the angle of the shoe's downturn, the design of the heel, and the volume of the toe box.
+Other factors like edging performance, sensitivity, and stiffness also play a role, but we have tried to evaluate those criteria under other performance metrics.
 Our testers assessed the steep terrain metric by evaluating each model's ability to toe and heel hook, utilize small pockets, and more generally how well they allow you to pull your lower body into the wall to take some weight off your pumping arms.

 The pointy-toed, narrow-fitting Tenaya Tarifa and the La Sportiva Solution came out as the top performers when small pockets were the primary feature on a steep wall.
-With these pointy designs, our testers were able to gain noticeable purchase, even in mono pockets.
+With these pointy designs, our testers were able to gain noticeable purchases, even in mono pockets.
 The Solution and its cousin, the Solution Comp, feature a distinctly downturned toe that improves the angle of your toe for pulling your lower body in on steep terrain.
 Between these two shoes, we prefer the newer Solution Comp because it has a slimmed-down heel cup that greatly improves precision and sensitivity while heel hooking.
 Meanwhile, the extended downturn on the forefoot of the Evolv Shaman came in handy for pulling our lower bodies in when the wall featured larger holds.

 The Scarpa Drago and the Butora Acro come in slightly behind the top performers in this metric.
 They both lost some points due to their blunter toe designs, which don't fit into small holds as well as the models with narrower toes.
-We do appreciate, however, the rubber these shoes include across the top of the forefoot for better grip while toe hooking.
+We do appreciate, however, the rubber these shoes include across the top of the forefoot for better grip during toe hooks.
 Their softer soles also make it easier to pull with your feet.

 A sensitive shoe allows you to feel the rock while you stand on a hold or smear, so you can press down and move upwards with more confidence.
 We tested shoes for sensitivity by lapping nearly featureless slabs in Tuolumne Meadows and scaling the gritty granite of Pine Creek Canyon, CA. The most sensitive shoes tend to be the softest, but a few stiffer shoes also supply excellent sensitivity.
 Again, our favorite shoes are the ones that have a balance of strengths.